Rath Melsigi: History

 Rath Melsigi was located in what is now the townland of Clonmelsh, County Carlow.
 Among those known to have studied there were Willibrord, and Swithbert, Adalbert of Egmond, and Chad of Mercia.
 Others studied at Irish monasteries at Armagh, Kildare, Glendalough, and Clonmacnoise.
 In the controversy over the keeping of Easter, Rath Melsigi accepted the Roman Easter.

 In the plague of 664, Bede tells, the monks of Rath Melsigi were almost all carried off by the disease.
 One of those taken ill was the twenty-five year old Ecgberht of Ripon.
-Most of companions from Northumbrian, including Æthelhun, died.
+Most of his companions from Northumbria, including Æthelhun, died.

 Ecgberht vowed that if he recovered, he would become a peregrinus and lead a life of penitential prayer and fasting.
 According to Henry Mayr-Harting, Ecgberht was one of the most famous ‘pilgrims’ of the early Middle Ages,. and occupied a prominent position in a political and religious culture that spanned northern Britain and the Irish Sea.
 Ecgberht would later organise the first missions to Frisia.

 Illuminations of the Book of Durrow show the varied origins of the Insular style.
 These include animal interlace that draw from the Germanic Migration Period Animal Style II, as found in the Anglo-Saxon jewellery at Sutton Hoo.
-While one hypothesis posit that the book may have been written at Iona, a second suggests that, given similarities to manuscripts at Echternach associated with Willibrord, who spent twelve years at Rath Melsigi, "the script developed at Rath Melsigi was employed in the creation of our manuscript at Durrow, probably in the eighth century."
+While one hypothesis posits that the book may have been written at Iona, a second suggests that, given similarities to manuscripts at Echternach associated with Willibrord, who spent twelve years at Rath Melsigi, "the script developed at Rath Melsigi was employed in the creation of our manuscript at Durrow, probably in the eighth century."